 Gai Eaton adds: “For the Quran to contain more than a thimbleful of the message it must rely upon images, symbols and parables which open windows on to a vast landscape of meaning, but which are inevitably liable to misinterpretation.”

-Metaphysical concepts like heaven and hell are nothing like what we imagine them to be, nor are they anything like how they are described to us.
-Furthermore, the anthropomorphic and corporeal traditions in Islam, where God is described in human terms, as if he had a human body, are to be interpreted allegorically.
+Metaphysical concepts such as heaven and hell are nothing like what we imagine them to be, nor are they anything like how they are described to us.
+Furthermore, the anthropomorphic and corporeal traditions in Islam, where God is described in human terms, as if He had a human body, are to be interpreted allegorically.

 Hell is not so much a place of eternal barbarous torture, but according to Muslim American Intellectual, Hamza Yusuf, it’s a place of “divine alienation”.

 Hell is a very human problem.
 It’s hard to fathom the idea that some people will be in hell for eternity.
 Gai Eaton has suggested that nobody will be in hell for eternity and cites a Prophetic tradition where the Prophet Muhammad reminds us that eventually God’s ‘hand’ will pull people out from hell – and His ‘hand’ is infinite so we can expect that everyone will be saved.